benlubas/molten-nvim/docs/Notebook-Setup.md

 -- a keybind for `:noautocmd MoltenEnterOutput` to open the output again vim.g.molten_auto_open_output = false

--- this guide will be using image.nvim, you can leave it out if you want want it vim.g.molten_image_provider = "image.nvim"
+-- this guide will be using image.nvim
+-- Don't forget to setup and install the plugin if you want to view image outputs vim.g.molten_image_provider = "image.nvim"

 -- optional, I like wrapping. works for virt text and the output window